Which actors are involved in the emergent psychedelic medicine space?

 In the United Kingdom, Compass Pathways has worked with the Institute of Psychiatry, Psychology & Neuroscience (IoPPN) at King’s College London to successfully conduct a double-blind, placebo-controlled study with nearly ninety participants between 18-65 years of age.
 The study found that psilocybin was well-tolerated by the healthy adult volunteers.

-Bloomberg included shroom stocks in their 2018 alternative investments guide, alongside art and Ferraris.
+As early as 2018, Bloomberg included shroom stocks in their alternative investments guide, alongside art and Ferraris.
 The title of the article leads with psychedelics: Psychedelics, Ferraris and Art: An Alternative Investment Guide.

 U.S. Food and Drug Administration (FDA)

 The FDA has already awarded Breakthrough Therapy Designation to a number of psychedelic medicines, including psilocybin-based formulas.